mohmdnofal/phoenix/README.md

 After the workshop you should have hands on experience with:
 1. Defining Application and system architectures for containers.
 2. Defining, configuring up and maintaining runtime environments for containers in Azure.
-3. Configuration options for CI/CD pipeline for containers in Azure.
-4. Unterstanding of Kubernetes objects (Pods, Services, Deployments, Secrets) and their usage for multi container applications.
+3. Unterstanding of Kubernetes objects (Pods, Services, Deployments, Secrets) and their usage for multi container applications.
-5. Logging, scaling and monitoring of container runtimes.
+4. Logging, scaling and monitoring of container runtimes.

 ![](/img/kubernetes_on_azure.png)